Dushanbe Synagogue

-The Dushanbe Synagogue (Душанбинская синагога), also known as the Bukharian Synagogue (Бухарская синагога), located in Dushanbe, the capital of Tajikistan, was constructed in the 19th century in one of the two Jewish Quarters in Dushanbe at the time.
-It was part of the Jewish community compound, which also included ritual buildings and a school.
+The Dushanbe Synagogue (Душанбинская синагога), also known as the Bukharian Synagogue (Бухарская синагога), was a former Bukharian Jewish congregation and synagogue, located in Dushanbe, the capital of Tajikistan.
+Constructed in the 19th century in one of the two Jewish Quarters in Dushanbe at the time, the synagogue was demolished between 2006 and 2008.

+The synagogue was part of the Jewish community compound, which also included ritual buildings and a school.
 In February 2006, the Government of Tajikistan began demolition of the Jewish community compound as part of an urban redevelopment plan designed to make way for a new presidential residence, the Palace of the Nation, with adjoining landscaped areas.
 The demolition of the synagogue was delayed due to international protests and a series of court actions until the end of June 2008, when the old building was finally razed.

+A new synagogue, the New Dushanbe Synagogue, was opened in 2009.

 The former synagogue building

 Built by the Bukharian Jewish community in the late 19th century, the synagogue was seized by the Soviets in 1920 and nationalized in 1952.
 The Jewish community was again allowed access to the building in 1958, although the land remained in government hands (as all land was and still is state-owned in Tajikistan).
 The synagogue functioned after Tajikistan's independence in 1991 and throughout its civil war from 1992 to 1997.
 It was vandalized in 1995 in an incident which also included the ransacking of Jewish homes.

 In May 2003, the Jewish community received an official letter ordering them to vacate the buildings, including the synagogue, by July of that year.
 Demolition, originally scheduled for 2004, began in early February 2006 with the destruction of the community's mikvah, or ritual bath, kosher butcher, and classrooms.
 Demolition of the synagogue was delayed until June 2008 due to international protests and a series of court actions.
 The synagogue was finally demolished on 22 June 2008.